 Poster Mentoring Program

-During the submission process, the submitter may indicate interest in having their poster presentation evaluated by a senior FNDS member during the meeting.
+During the submission process, you can indicate interest in having your poster presentation evaluated by a senior FNDS member during the meeting.
 Interested participants will be matched with mentors (when possible, according to areas of expertise) who can provide feedback on their poster presentation and advice on next steps for research.